 Years ago, I moved to a tiny town in Alaska called Skagway.
 At the time, I didn’t know what career I wanted to pursue.
 I felt like everyone around me knew what they were going to do: be a teacher, a fisher, a doctor.
 But I had no idea what I was going to do.
-I didn’t know that I would become a scientist and an explorer.
-But today, I am a glaciologist.
-I study glaciers around the world!
+I didn’t know that I would become the scientist I am today—a geographer and glaciologist studying glaciers around the world!

 Skagway, Alaska, is in a valley made by a glacier long ago.

-Today, the reason Skagway is surrounded by glaciers is because, for a long time, Skagway had three things needed to grow glaciers.
-It had snow, cold temperatures, and time.
+Today, the reason Skagway is surrounded by glaciers is because, for a long time, it had the perfect ingredients needed to grow glaciers: snow, cold temperatures, and time.
 If even one of those ingredients is missing, a glacier cannot grow.
 All three ingredients work together.
 Snow falls and stacks up.
-Cold temperatures keep the snow from melting.
-Over time, the snow stacks up until it is hundreds of meters thick.
-Then it turns into glacier ice.
+Year‑round cold temperatures keep that stacked snow from melting.
+Over time, the snow keeps stacking up until it is hundreds of meters thick.
+By then, all that snow has turned into glacier ice.

 How?
-Imagine a single snowflake.
-It doesn’t weigh very much.
-Now imagine millions and millions of snowflakes stacked on top of each other.
-What happens to the one at the bottom?
-The weight of the other snow, that single snowflake squishes down into something called “firn.”
+Close your eyes and imagine a single snowflake.
+It doesn’t weigh very much, but now imagine millions and millions of snowflakes stacked on top of each other.
+Imagine what happens to that single snowflake at the bottom.
+With the pressure and weight of all the other snow, that single snowflake squishes down into something called “firn.”
 Over decades, firn compresses into dense glacier ice!